 The polymer solution was channelled to the spinneret and was electrically connected to a DC high voltage power supply (Glassman Inc.).
 The electrospinning distance or the distance between the spinneret and the substrate was set at 100 mm.
 Two high voltage power supplies (Model 4330, EMCO Corp.) were used to independently charge the secondary electrodes.
-The applied potentials at the spinneret (V1) and at the secondary electrodes (V2 and V3) were controlled using a LabVIEWTM program (National Instruments) with compactDAQ data acquisition platform.
-The applied potential at spinneret was 12 kV DC whilst two antiphase triangle wave potentials are as shown in Figure 2.
+The applied potentials at the spinneret (V_1) and at the secondary electrodes (V_2 and V_3) were controlled using a LabVIEWTM program (National Instruments) with compactDAQ data acquisition platform.
+The applied potential at spinneret was 12 kV DC whilst two antiphase triangle wave potentials were applied at the secondary electrodes.
+The characteristics of the triangle wave potentials are as shown in Figure 2.

 Figure 2.
-The applied antiphase triangle waves potentials V2 and V3 at the secondary electrodes as a function of period (T).
+The applied antiphase triangle wave potentials V_2 and V_3 at the secondary electrodes as a function of period (T).